 - Raja Ampat – Everyone that has gone here has raved about the diving, healthy marine life, and diversity.

-- Sea of Cortez – when I dove Socorro, the crew and some of the passengers could not stop talking about the diverse marine life the Sea of Cortez.
+- Sea of Cortez – while diving Socorro, the crew and some of the passengers could not stop raving about the diverse marine life the Sea of Cortez.

-- Great Barrier Reef/Coral Sea – when I went it was overcast, and I would love to see the colors.
+- Great Barrier Reef/Coral Sea – when I visited this amazing coral reef, it was overcast and cloudy.
+I want to return when it is clearer so I can see all of its true colors.

 - Maldives – I have been to southern Maldives and now I want to visit Northern and Central.